blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 [summary]: #summary

-As a follow-up to the [Graph type system RFC](./0352-graph-type-system.md), this RFC will describe the behavior of which types in the type system can be extended and duplicated to enhance reusability while giving more control to users (both block authors and users of embedding applications).
+As a follow-up to the [Graph type system RFC](./0352-graph-type-system.md), this RFC will describe the behavior of which types in the type system can be extended to enhance reusability while giving more control to users (both block authors and users of embedding applications).
 Extending types can be considered the same as "type inheritance", but there are some important nuances that make these concepts different.

 This RFC is not set out to solve duplicating types or "forking", and this will be considered an unresolved problem in this RFC.